bitsoex/slate/source/index.html.md

 system functions, along with examples in common programming languages.

 # Changelog
+### 2021-11-24
+Documentation inconsistency between REST Api service and implementation was fixed:

+* in open_orders request parameters are wrong, now request parameters are 'book' and 'currency' as defined in the service implementation

 ### 2021-09-27
 Updated `General\Developer Testing Server` to point to the newly